 The Sled Prone Drag routine is considered the most demanding routine you will continue to do with the Prowler Sled; it will certainly ignite your core, upper body, and glutes producing a great routine exercise useful for conditioning as well.
 To execute this routine position yourself into the plank position onto your hands and feet.
 Put your feet with your toes into the inside of the Prowler Sled, take a deep breath and make sure to support your core and walk across the floor with your hands dragging the sled behind you.
 During this exercise, the objective is to only utilize your arms and hands for movement while resting the rest of your body.
 So the remainder of your body should remain perfectly still and suitably aligned.
 What this means is that there should not be any rotation happening in your pelvis or spine, neither should your back forcefully extend beyond its normal limits nor your neck drop.
 When correctly executed this training will without question be one of the most difficult core exercises that you will ever perform.
 Keep in mind to keep your ribs tucked for the whole duration of the exercise, and make sure to squeeze your glutes tightly being that this will give you with the steadiness and strength needed to execute this exercise correctly.

-Endurance Workout with this type of work out the duration of each round will be longer and resting intervals will be shorter.
+The duration of each round will be longer and resting intervals will be shorter.
 Use 1-2:1 ratio resting periods and start offloading the sled with 25-40 percent of your own body’s weight, execute a 60-second sled push, rest for 30-60 second intervals and repeat for 10 rounds.
 Alternatively, you can do 2-minute rounds and rest in 1-2 minute intervals in-between rounds and repeat for a total of 5-10 rounds.

 Q: What do workout plans look like?

-A: Supersets are a set of exercises that includes another set or sets of exercises.
+Supersets are a set of exercises that includes another set or sets of exercises.
 Superset exercises are time efficient by minimizing the rest periods intervals between sets and maximizing working intensity by means of performing more work in less time.
 The following are examples of conditioning supersets.